Born: November 14, 1840 - Paris, France

 "For me, a landscape does not exist in its own right, since its appearance changes at every moment; but the surrounding atmosphere brings it to life - the light and the air which vary continually.
 For me, it is only the surrounding atmosphere which gives subjects their true value."

 In 1865, the Paris Salon accepted two of Monet's seascapes for exhibition.
 However, the artist was feeling confined by working in a studio, preferring his earlier experience of painting in nature, so he moved just outside Paris to the edge of the Fontainebleau forest.
-Using his future wife, Camille Doncieux, as his sole model, his ambitiously large(1866-67) was a culmination of the ideas and themes in his earlier work.
+Using his future wife, Camille Doncieux, as his sole model, his ambitiously large Women in the Garden (1866-67) was a culmination of the ideas and themes in his earlier work.
 Monet was hopeful that the work would be included in the Paris Salon, but his style kept him at odds with the jurors and the picture was refused, leaving the artist devastated.
-The official salon at this time still valued .
+The official salon at this time still valued Romanticism.
 (In 1921, to assuage the 50-year-old insult, Monet made the French government purchase the painting for the enormous sum of 200,000 francs.)

-In a continued effort to protest the salon system, Monet and his friends organized their own exhibition in 1873, held in the vacated studio of photographer and caricaturist.
+In a continued effort to protest the salon system, Monet and his friends organized their own exhibition in 1874, held in the vacated studio of photographer and caricaturist Felix Nadar.
 This became known as the first Impressionist exhibition.
 These artists, including Renoir, Degas, and Pissarro, were the first artists to collectively respond to the changes in their city.
 The modernization of Paris was evident in the wider boulevards needed to accommodate the expanding fashions of public life and growing traffic of consumerism.
 Not only was their subject matter new, but the way they portrayed this reality was unique as well.
 Intuitive feeling and the essence of spontaneity, of the moment, were impressed upon the canvas.
 It was through the 1873 work Impression, Sunrise that Monet inadvertently gave the movement its name, although that name was actually initially used by writers to criticize these types of works.

 While Monet's upbringing was rather middle class, his extravagant tastes led him to live much of his life in varying degrees of poverty and debt.
 His paintings were not a decent source of income and he often had to borrow money from his friends.
 After receiving several commissions throughout the 1870s, Monet enjoyed some financial success, but was in dire straits by the end of the decade.

 Late Years and Death